CedricDumont/vnext-playground/idsrv3-vnext/idsrv3/readme.md

 nuget feed to use : https://www.myget.org/F/aspnetvnext/

 To test it, just hit F5 and it should run.
-Identity server is configure to this URL  http://localhost:4369/core the test controller listen to request here :
+Identity server is configure to this **URL  http://localhost:4369/core**

+the test controller listens to request here : http://localhost:4369/api/Test

 To test with fiddler : use the composer.

-1/ first try to hit the controller:
+**1/first using Fiddler (or postman) try to hit the controller:**

 ------------------------------------------------------------------

 		GET http://localhost:4369/api/Test